su2700/bash/doc/question.md

 portable operating system interface, is a set of standard operating system interfaces based on the Unix operating system.

 The C locale, also known as the POSIX locale,??
+Yes, the C locale is the same as the POSIX locale.

+## question no 2

 noexpand_translation:
 In Bash, the "noexpand_translation" option can be set using the "set" command with the "-f" or "-o" flag.
 When this option is enabled, Bash disables the expansion of backslash escape sequences in the strings passed to the shell.

 shopt:
 (shell option) shopt is a builtin command of the Bash shell that enables or disables options for the current shell session.

 --dump-po-strings:
 The "--dump-po-strings" (Portable Object=PO) option is used with the "xgettext" command in Bash to extract translatable strings from a Bash script or program and generate a Portable Object (PO) template file.
 The PO template file can then be translated to different languages using tools like "msgfmt" and "msgmerge".

 MO files (Machine Object files):
 MO are binary files used for localization in software development.
 They contain translations of messages in a specific language, and are often used in conjunction with PO (Portable Object) files, which contain the original messages.

 msgfmt: